nmukerje/misc/EMR_Yarn_Node_Labels/README.md

 We will explore setting Yarn Node labels on an EMR cluster to meet the following goals for Application Masters:

-- Stability : Place Application Masters on On-Demand Instances.
+- <b>Stability</b> : Place Application Masters on On-Demand Instances.
 - Concurrency : Allow higher concurrency of Application Masters during peak time by scaling out OnDemand nodes.
 - Elasticity : And save costs by scaling in the cluster when the demand subsides.